 Is commercial HVAC salary different from residential HVAC salary?

 Commercial techs work with complex, large equipment and may service massive buildings daily.
 Therefore, an HVAC commercial salary can be more per hour than residential HVAC technicians because their jobs typically require different skills.

 Another reason commercial HVAC may pay higher salaries is that companies serving commercial properties tend to earn more revenue.
 Their jobs are more complicated and lengthy, leading to larger invoices.
-They also usually have recurring contracts for clients that need their services routinely throughout the year.
+They also usually have recurring contracts for clients who need their services routinely throughout the year.

 Ultimate Guide to HVAC Salary by State